lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

  * If the user does not answer the question before the timer hits zero, the user will see a pop message telling them “Time’s up!”
 <h2><img src="../assets/readme-images/times-up-message.png" alt="Time's up message"></h2>Time's up message

 * The user is not shown the correct answer if they do not make an attempt to answer the question before the timer runs out.
+This is done to encourage the user to engage with the game properly.
 * The game will then auto-advance to the next question so the user will not get another chance to answer.
 * That question will also be treated as having been answered incorrectly, and the users incorrect score tally will increment by 1 mark.